Bettendorf seeks better website, mobile app

-One of the Bettendorf city council's top goals for this year was to improve communications with residents, and Tuesday night members took steps in that direction.
+One of the Bettendorf city council's top goals for this year was to improve communications with residents, and last week members took steps in that direction.

 Members directed staff to seek proposals for the development of a more intuitive, user-friendly website as well as a mobile app to keep people informed via smartphone.